Medically reviewed by Dr. Jennifer M. Peña, Chief Medical Officer on April 14, 2021

 If you have no conditions that put you at higher risk for stroke or blood clots then your birth control remains safe, even with the COVID-19 vaccination.

-At Nurx, we have several options for birth control, including the progestin-only pill and the girth control shot, which contain no estrogen and carry significantly less risk of developing a blood clot, and our expert providers will counsel you on which options are best for you and carry the lowest risk of adverse side effects.
+At Nurx, we have several options for birth control, including the progestin-only pill and the birth control shot, which contain no estrogen and carry significantly less risk of developing a blood clot, and our expert providers will counsel you on which options are best for you and carry the lowest risk of adverse side effects.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.